A Bridge to Wiseman's Cove: Plot summary

 When Carl Matt's mother, Kerry Matt, disappears, his sister Sarah sends him and his brother Harley to Wattle Beach to live with their Aunt Beryl.
 Aunt Beryl doesn't want them to stay with her and after numerous encounters with the police she says Carl has to get a job to pay his Aunt.
+He tries to work for Skip Duncan on his barge.
 He later is rejected.
 He learns this is because his grandfather had an accident that crippled Skip for life, and accidentally killed his son.
-After some consideration, Skip reluctantly lets Carl work on the barge.
+After some consideration, Skip reluctantly lets Carl work on his barge.

-After numerous events that boost the popularity of Skip's barge, it is eventually revealed that a bridge will be built and therefore put all barges out of business.
+After numerous events that boost the popularity of Skip's barge, including a free car washing business in the barge, it is eventually revealed that a bridge will be built and therefore put all barges out of business.

 In the end, it is discovered that Kerry Matt died in a bus accident when she was trying to get home to her children, Sarah, Harley and Carl.
 Once this is unearthed, Carl returns home to find that Aunt Beryl has run off in true Matt spirit to join her boyfriend, Bruce.
 Because Carl has nowhere else to stay, Joy Duncan invites him to come and live with them at Wiseman's Cove with his brother, Harley, who has already claimed the Duncans as his surrogate family.

 Characters

 Carl Matt - Carl Matt is the protagonist of "A Bridge to Wiseman's Cove".
 Carl is 15 years of age and is described as a low self-esteemed child.
 He is the second eldest of the three Matt siblings (Sarah, Carl and Harley).
 Carl's mother, Kerry, abandons him and his two other siblings.
 This makes Carl feel neglected and at the same time worried for his mother's well-being as she is nowhere to be found.
 Throughout the story, Carl struggles through many obstacles; however, with the help of his new friends soon to meet, he is able to grow and become more confident about himself and towards others.
 He struggles to find friends in this vast ocean of bodies.
 He is also described as having a large, cumbersome body.

 Kerry Matt - Kerry Matt is the mother of the main protagonist, Carl.
 She is also the mother of Sarah, (Carl's older Sister) and Harley, (Carl's younger brother).
 Throughout the novel, it is said that Kerry is known for going on what her children call 'holidays'.
 In her last 'holiday', she does not come back.
 It is revealed that she had three different male partners in her lifetime, and struggled meeting ends as a single mother.

 Sarah Matt - Carl and Harley's older sister is Sarah, who had become accustomed to taking care of them during Kerry's 'holidays'.
+After some time of caring for Carl and Harley, she too left to go her own holiday in which she doesn't return.